Rosewood Castiglion del Bosco

 Don't miss an astronomy experience under the Tuscan stars

-Call us on 858 523 9000 to start planning your vacation to Rosewood Castiglion del Bosco
+To start planning your vacation to Rosewood Castiglion del Bosco

-Staying at Castiglion del Bosco is a rare opportunity to enjoy Tuscany the way it is meant to be experienced - on a magnificent country estate nestled among rolling hills, sweeping vineyards and centuries-old farmhouses.
+Staying at Rosewood Castiglion del Bosco is a rare opportunity to enjoy Tuscany the way it is meant to be experienced - on a magnificent country estate nestled among rolling hills, sweeping vineyards and centuries-old farmhouses.

 The heart of the estate is the Borgo, a small hamlet where the historic buildings have been beautifully transformed into 23 very individual luxurious suites that exude traditional Tuscan style and culture.
 Each suite has been personally styled with handpicked unique pieces of Italian antique furniture and art.
 Some suites have separate sitting rooms, whilst others have enormous terraces, all with stunning views of the rolling countryside.
 In the Borgo you will find the reception and concierge service for the whole estate.
 Room service is served until 10pm.

 For those wishing to be more active, there is a state of the art fitness center, tennis courts and the Tom Weiskopf designed 18 hole private golf course immersed in the heart of the Val d'Orcia.
 It is a unique Tuscan course hugging every fold and contour to the age-old landscape offering a high degree of enjoyment and satisfaction regardless of skill level.
-With a country-style club house converted from an ancient estate farmhouse, and breathtaking Tuscan views, Castiglion del Bosco is fast building a reputation as one of Europe's most exclusive private Golf Clubs.
+With a country-style club house converted from an ancient estate farmhouse, and breathtaking Tuscan views, Rosewood Castiglion del Bosco is fast building a reputation as one of Europe's most exclusive private golf clubs.

 The Estate features miles of picturesque hiking and biking trails (bikes are complimentary) that hug spectacular ridges and meander past streams, waterfalls and hidden historic sites.
 Handsome Maremma horses, used by traditional Tuscan herdsmen, lead guests through a network of riding trails extending to the far-reaching corners of the property.